axyoung/axyoung.github.io/README.md

 ### [my resume](https://axyoung.github.io/resume/)

-> I graduated from Oregon State University with a Bachelor's of Science in June 2022 with a 3.86 GPA.
+> I graduated from Oregon State University with a Bachelor's of Science in June 2022 with a 3.87 GPA.
 >
 > Currently in UCDavis I am estimated to recieve my MS degree in June 2024 and I have a 3.88 GPA.
 >
-> I have experience teaching computer science courses and working through various projects.
+> I have experience teaching computer science courses including ones related to C++ and Machine Learning as well as working through various projects as a graduate student researcher.
 >
 > I am familiar with languages such as Python, C++, C, HTML/CSS and JS

 ### [about me](https://axyoung.github.io/about/)

-> I grew up in the Oregon area.
-I am half Chinese, half American.
-I am passionate about reading and enjoy playing games and swimming.
+> I grew up in Oregon.
+I am half Chinese, half White.
+I am passionate about reading and enjoy swimming.

 ### [projects](https://axyoung.github.io/projects/)